Debt Free Support

 How often can a debt collector call you?

-The FDCPA prohibits debt collectors from repeatedly or continuously calling you with the intent to harass, oppress, or abuse you.
-Under the Debt Collection Rules, collectors are presumed to violate the law if they:
+The Fair Debt Collection Practices Act (FDCPA) prohibits debt collectors from making repeated or continuous calls with the intention of harassing, oppressing, or abusing you.
+According to the Debt Collection Rules, collectors are presumed to be in violation of the law if they:

-• Call you more than seven times within a seven-day period about a particular debt
+• Call you more than seven times within a seven-day period regarding a specific debt

-• Call you within seven days after a phone conversation with you about a specific debt
+• Call you within seven days of having a conversation about that debt

 • Contact you outside the hours of 8 AM to 9 PM (local time)

-• Attempt to collect on an expired debt (in California, this is four years from the date of default)
+• Attempt to collect on a debt that has expired (in California, this is four years from the date of default)

-• Contact you at work after being asked not to
+• Reach out to you at work after you’ve requested them not to

-• Disclose your debt information to friends, family members, acquaintances, or anyone else
+• Disclose your debt information to friends, family, acquaintances, or anyone else

-• Threaten, harm, use abusive language, or harass you in any way
+• Threaten, harm, use abusive language, or harass you in any manner

-These call frequency rules apply only to phone calls.
-Text messages, emails, and other types of communication have different restrictions.
+These call frequency regulations apply specifically to phone calls.
+Different restrictions may apply to text messages, emails, and other forms of communication.

-Before reporting a debt to a credit reporting company, collectors must:
+Before reporting a debt to a credit reporting agency, collectors must:

-• Speak to you by telephone or in person about the debt
+• Speak to you by phone or in person about the debt

-• Mail a letter or send an electronic communication about the debt and wait a reasonable amount of time (usually 14 days) to ensure it is not returned as undeliverable
+• Send you a letter or an electronic communication about the debt and wait a reasonable amount of time (typically around 14 days) to ensure it is not returned as undeliverable

-If a validation notice is sent, the collector has generally met their requirement to contact you and can start reporting the debt to credit reporting agencies, provided they comply with other credit reporting laws.
+If a validation notice is sent, the collector generally meets their obligation to contact you and can begin reporting the debt to credit agencies, provided they adhere to other applicable credit reporting laws.

 Can a collector contact you via social media?

-Collectors must follow specific rules when contacting you on social media:
+Collectors must adhere to specific guidelines when reaching out to you on social media:

-• Keep messages private so they are not visible to the public, your friends, contacts, or followers
+• Keep messages private so they aren’t visible to the public, your friends, contacts, or followers

-• Identify themselves as a debt collector if they send you a private message or friend/contact request
+• Identify themselves as debt collectors in any private messages or friend/contact requests

-• Provide a simple way for you to opt out of receiving further messages from them on that platform
+• Provide a straightforward way for you to opt out of receiving further messages from them on that platform

-If your rights are being violated, always reach out to our Consumer Rights Lawyers for assistance.
+If you believe your rights are being violated, don’t hesitate to contact our Consumer Rights Lawyers for assistance.

 Civil Litigation

-Civil litigation arises when two or more parties are involved in a legal dispute seeking monetary compensation or specific actions, without involving criminal charges.
-These cases may go to trial, allowing a judge to determine the outcome, but they do not pertain to criminal activity.
-Here’s a closer look at what civil litigation entails.
+Civil litigation occurs when two or more parties engage in a legal dispute seeking monetary compensation or specific actions without involving criminal charges.
+These cases can go to trial, where a judge determines the outcome, but they do not pertain to criminal activity.
+Here’s a closer look at what civil litigation involves.

-Civil litigation encompasses various types of legal disputes.
-For instance, disputes between landlords and tenants or property battles between neighbors fall under civil litigation.
+Civil litigation covers a wide range of legal disputes.
+For example, disagreements between landlords and tenants or property disputes between neighbors are categorized as civil litigation.
 Other common examples include:

 • Personal injury cases